 Marine Corps Base Camp Pendleton, California is one of the top expeditionary training bases for the United States Marine Corps.
 It’s located near Oceanside in North San Diego County, and the installation is said to be approximately the size of Rhode Island.

-Camp Pendleton employs nearly four thousand civilians and there are more than 30 thousand active duty military members assigned.
-There is a high cost of living typical of most Southern California locations, but the local area is beautiful and there are many outdoors attractions to explore at and near the Pacific Ocean.
+Camp Pendleton employs nearly four thousand civilians and there are more than 30,000 active duty military members assigned.
+There is a high cost of living typical of most Southern California locations, but the local area is beautiful and there are many outdoor attractions to explore, especially near the Pacific Ocean.

-Find information about Camp Pendleton, California including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about Camp Pendleton, California including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Camp Pendleton, California Mission & Units

 Camp Pendleton is a training base that emphasizes combat readiness.
 It is said to be among the busiest of all Department of Defense installations, training active duty, Guard, and Reserve units in a variety of combat operations.
 Important units at Camp Pendleton and tenant units there include:

 - 1st Marine Division

 - Marine Corps Installations-West

 - Marine Corps Recruit Depot San Diego’s Weapons & Field Training Battalion

 - Navy Assault Craft Unit 5